ChaskinOnChain/sismo_offchain_only_penguins/README.md

 ## Overview

 The goal of this project is to learn about working with the Sismo Connect Server Library in an offchain environment.
-The main focus is setting up a private marketplace (akin to "Only Penguins") where users who possess a specific NFT (in this case, the Pudgy Penguins) can avail themselves of exclusive discounts.
+The main focus is setting up a private app similar to Only Fans (called "Only Penguins") where users who possess a specific NFT (in this case, the Pudgy Penguins) can avail themselves of exclusive discounts.
 This system leverages the power of Zero-Knowledge Proofs (ZK Proofs) combined with offchain verification, ensuring that users can prove their NFT ownership without compromising their privacy or revealing the specifics of their holdings.

 For a visual and step-by-step guide to setting up and understanding this project, follow along with the [YouTube tutorial](Link to the tutorial).